Alternatives Guide

 Why did Rhymer's Block remove the syllable counter?

-The syllable counter was dropped in an earlier update and the developer never brought it back.
-Recent App Store and review-aggregator complaints from 2025 and 2026 keep asking for it.
-The current iOS app ships color-coded rhymes only, with no live count per line and no rhythm map.
+As of early 2026, users report the syllable counter was dropped in an earlier update and has not returned.
+Some have asked for it ever since.
+The current iOS app ships color-coded rhymes only, with no live count per line and no rhythm map, so check the app's current feature list if this matters to you.
 Rappers who care about pocket end up counting by hand.
 Or moving to a tool like RhymeFlux, where Word Suggestions and Ghost Rhymes layer on every bar.

 Is the Rhymer's Block Mac app still being updated?